Why Stop Wasted food?

 The money spent on wasted food, money spent to produce the wasted food, and money spent to dispose of wasted food

-Fight Food Shortages and Rising Food Prices
+Fight Food SHortages and Rising Food Prices

 Do you feel like there is nothing you can do about the empty shelves and rising prices at your local food store?
-Well, by ending food waste in your home, you are lowering demand for food at your local food store.
+Well, by ending wasted food in your home, you are lowering demand for food at your local food store.

 This lower demand for food means that shelves can stay full longer.
 By shopping your own refrigerator and pantry BEFORE you go to the store, you can avoid paying today’s higher prices – and maybe also be a part of a larger effort to reduce inflationary demand that leads to higher prices.